-The last two seasons included Sujskij in Dvorák’s Dimitrij at Odessey Opera in Boston, Méphistophélès in Faust with Ópera Oviedo in Spain, a recording of the title role in Stephen Colantti’s The Selfish Giant (CD on the ECO Records label), Amonasro in Aida with the Teatro Regio in Turin, Cadmus in Henze’s The Bassarids with the Teatro dell’Opera in Rome, a return to Chicago for the DIY Messiah, the signature role of Jochanaan in Salome in his debut with the Teatre Principal de Palma in Mallorca, Spain (winning the opera company’s most impressive male singer of the season award), and he performed the title role in Verdi’s Macbeth with the Dorset Opera Festival to great critical acclaim.
+During the last three seasons he has performed the 99th opera role, Nabucco with Dorset Opera, done a revival of Nicholas Len’s Shell Shock in Paris for the 100th anniversary of the Armistice (available on DVD), a program of arias and songs with the Bozeman and Wyoming Symphonies, a series of recitals on the US East Coast (including New York City), sung Daland in the Flying Dutchman with Dallas Opera, Scarpia in Tosca with Welsh National Opera, Alfio in Cavalleria Rusticaana at Covent Garden, given a masterclass at the University of Central Florida in Orlando, sung Balstorde in Peter Grimes with the Teatro Comunale in Bologna, Sujskij in Dvoràk’s Dimitrij at Odessey Opera in Boston, Méphistophélès in Faust with Opera Oviedo in Spain, recorded the Title Role in Stephen Colantti’s The Selfish Giant (CD on the ECO Records label), sung Amonasro in Aida with the Teatro Regio in Turin, Cadmus in Henze’s The Bassarids with the Teatro dell’Opera in Rome, Jochanaan (one of his signature roles) in Salome as his debut with the Teatre Principal de Palma in Mallorca, Spain (winning the company’s most impressive male singer of the season award), and he performed the Title Role in Verdi’s Macbeth with Dorset Opera to great critical acclaim.